zozadonis/cron-apu-timetable/README.md

 Before setting up Github Actions, make sure you modify the file in `./github/workflows/cron.yml`

 Last but not least, remember to push the code to Github before setting up Actions.

+## Common issues
+- Forgetting to enable Google Calendar API Key
+- Github Actions Secrets not copied paste properly
+- Incorrectly setting up the `.env` file (There should be no curly brackets + GOOGLE_ACCOUNT_VARIABLES should be one line of .json format)
+- Remeber to double check that you forked instead of cloned.
+- cron.yml file wasn't properly configured